alexjoverm/blog/source/_posts/Tree-shaking-with-Webpack-2-TypeScript-and-Babel.md

 <!-- more -->

-Last weekend I updated [typescript-library-starter](https://github.com/alexjoverm/typescript-library-starter), a zero-config starter repo for writting a [TypeScript](https://www.typescriptlang.org/)  library, with [tree-shaking](https://webpack.js.org/guides/tree-shaking), [babel-preset-env](https://github.com/babel/babel-preset-env), and more:
+Some time ago I updated [typescript-library-starter](https://github.com/alexjoverm/typescript-library-starter), a zero-config starter repo for writting a [TypeScript](https://www.typescriptlang.org/)  library, with [tree-shaking](https://webpack.js.org/guides/tree-shaking), [babel-preset-env](https://github.com/babel/babel-preset-env), and more:

 {% twitter https://twitter.com/alexjoverm/status/838681719993663488 %}

+Right now it uses RollupJS, but same concepts apply.
 So I thought, why not sharing that to the people?
 Hope you find it useful and safes you some time I had to spend :)

 ## What is really tree-shaking?